kamalafidele/Stemlink-backend/README.md

 # StemLink

-Minimal, production-ready Node.js backend for the StemLink project.
+This project aims to empower young girls in Rwanda to explore and pursue careers in STEM by connecting them with inspiring mentors and interactive learning opportunities.
+By fostering confidence, awareness, and practical skills—especially among girls from underserved communities—the platform seeks to bridge the gender gap in STEM and build a more inclusive, innovative ecosystem that nurtures Rwanda’s future leaders and innovators.

 ## Overview
-StemLink is a Node.js API server managed with npm.
+StemLink Backend is a Node.js API server managed with npm.
 The project exposes a REST API and ships automatically generated Swagger/OpenAPI documentation.

 ## Prerequisites
 - Node.js (18+ recommended)